EndaMagennis/tuatha_transport/README.md

 + ### Bugs
 - Page didn't fully fit browser window.
 Solution: set global margin to 0.
 - Images consistently overlapped with other elements and broke their contraints.
 Solution: used [object-fit](https://www.w3schools.com/css/css3_object-fit.asp) property.
 - 'Get a Quote' button highlighting glitch.
-Solution: make an <a> element and style it as a button, rather than using a button element containing and <a> element.
+Solution: make a link element and style it as a button, rather than using a button element containing a link element.
 - Textarea resize broke responsive design.
 Solution: set min-height and constrain resize property to vertical only.
 - Image scale for services.html was completely broken in Firefox.
-Solution: target the <p> element in the row class and set its width to 50%.
+Solution: target the paragraph element in the row class and set its width to 50%.

 - ![Firefox Bug](documentation/firefox-bug.gif)